MozeBaltyk/Rkub/README.md

     └── index.json
 ```

+It will store and build package regarding:

+- Chosen install method for rke2 (tarbal or rpm)
+- Chosen components (kube-vip, longhorn, rancher, neuvector)
+- Chosen channels stable or versions defined in this collection

 **upload** push the big monster packages (around 7G) and unarchive on first node on chosen targeted path.

 **hauler** (by default on first controller but could be on dedicated server)

 - deploy a registry as systemd service and make it available on port 5000 using hauler.
 - deploy a fileserver as systemd service and make it available on port 8080 using hauler.

 **install** RKE2 (currently only one master) with:

-  - Install with tarball method by default or rpm method if given in argument.
+- Install rke2 with tarball method by default or rpm method if given in argument.
 - An admin user (by default `kuberoot`) on first master with some administation tools like `k9s` `kubectl` or `helm`.
 - Nerdctl as complement to containerd and allow oci-archive.
 - Firewalld settings if firewalld running.
 - Selinux rpm if selinux enabled.
 - Fetch and add kubeconfig to ansible controller in directory ./kube (and add to kubecm if present).

 **deploy** keeping this order, *Rancher*, *Longhorn*, *Neuvector*

-  - Those are simple playbooks which deploy with helm charts
+- Those are simple playbooks which deploy with helm charts either in airgap or online mode.
 - It use the default ingress from RKE2 *Nginx-ingress* in https (currently Self-sign certificate)
 - *Rancher* need *Certmanager*, So it deploy first Certmanager

 ## Roadmap